rfdonnelly/rvs/README.md

             inclusive.
 Syntax: `[<lower>, <upper>]`
       * [x] Sample - Randomly selects then returns a sub-expression.
 Syntax:
             `Sample(<expr>, ...)`
+            * [x] Select new sub-expression only when current sub-expression is done
       * [x] Unique - Randomly selects then returns a sub-expression.
             Will not return same sub-expression until all sub-expressions have been returned.
 Syntax: `Unique(<expr>, ...)`
+            * [x] Select new sub-expression only when current sub-expression is done
       * [x] WeightedSample - Randomly selects then returns a sub-expression according to weight.
 Syntax: `{<weight>: <expr>, ...}`
+            * [x] Select new sub-expression only when current sub-expression is done
     * Misc Types
       * [x] Pattern - Returns sub-expressions in order.
 Syntax:
             `Pattern(<expr>, ...)`
+            * [x] Select new sub-expression only when current sub-expression is done
       * [x] Loop/Sequence - Returns a sequnce of numbers.
 Syntax:
             `Sequence(<count>)` OR
             `Sequence(<offset>, <count>)` OR